Alexander Lapshin

-Alexander Valerievich Lapshin (אלכסנדר לפשין, Александр Валерьевич Лапшин; born 4 February 1976) is a Soviet-born travel blogger and journalist.
+Alexander Valerievich Lapshin (אלכסנדר לפשין, Александр Валерьевич Лапшин; born February 4, 1976) is a Soviet-born travel blogger and journalist.
 Lapshin holds Ukrainian and Russian citizenships.
-In 2016 Lapshin was arrested in Minsk at the request of the Azerbaijani authorities and extradited to Baku due to a visit to Nagorno-Karabakh.
-On May 20, 2021, the European Court of Human Rights in Strasbourg ruled on the blogger's complaint against the Republic of Azerbaijan, finding the country's authorities responsible for the illegal arrest, torture and attempted murder against Lapshin.
+In 2016, Lapshin was arrested in Minsk at the request of the Azerbaijani authorities and extradited to Baku due to a visit to Nagorno-Karabakh.
+On May 20, 2021, the European Court of Human Rights in Strasbourg ruled on the blogger's complaint against the Republic of Azerbaijan, finding the country's authorities responsible for the illegal arrest, torture and attempted murder of Lapshin.

 Biography

-Alexander Lapshin was born in 1976 in Sverdlovsk (now Yekaterinburg), to a Russian father and Jewish-Ukrainian mother.
-For about a year, he studied in the United States.
+Alexander Lapshin was born in 1976 in Sverdlovsk (now Yekaterinburg) to a Russian father and Jewish-Ukrainian mother.
+He studied in the United States for about a year.
 Between 2003 and 2008, he lived in Moscow and was engaged in commercial real estate and the Forex market.
 After the 2008 financial crisis, he moved to Germany.
-Until 2016, he lived on the Berlin, working as a remote editor of Russian travel Internet resources.
+Until 2016, he lived in Berlin, working as a remote editor of Russian travel Internet resources.

 Arrest

-On December 15, 2016, Lapshin was arrested in Minsk at the request of Azerbaijan for allegedly illegal crossing of the Azerbaijan border and incitements against the state.
-Lapshin visited Nagorno Karabakh Republic (which is internationally recognised as a part of Azerbaijan) twice, in 2011 and 2012, resulting in the "blacklisting" by Azerbaijan.
+On December 15, 2016, Lapshin was arrested in Minsk at the request of Azerbaijan for alleged illegal crossing of the Azerbaijan border and incitements against the state.
+Lapshin visited Nagorno-Karabakh (which is internationally recognized as a part of Azerbaijan) twice, in 2011 and 2012, resulting in the "blacklisting" by Azerbaijan.

-Belarus extradited Lapshin to Azerbaijan on 7 February 7, 2017.
+Belarus extradited Lapshin to Azerbaijan on February 7, 2017.
 Diplomats of Russia, Israel and Armenia attempted to prevent his extradition to Azerbaijan.
-The representative of the US State Department John Kirby spoke about the Lapshin case.
+The representative of the US State Department, John Kirby, spoke about the Lapshin case.

-The protest in connection with the extradition of Lapshin was also announced by the Council of Europe, the OSCE, Amnesty International, HRW and CPJ.
+A protest in connection with the extradition of Lapshin was also announced by the Council of Europe, the OSCE, Amnesty International, HRW and CPJ.

 Numerous Israeli, Russian, Turkish, Czech and EU politicians condemned Lapshin’s extradition and demanded his release.

 A court in Baku sentenced Lapshin to three years in prison.
-Three months after that, on 11 September 2017, Ilham Aliyev signed a decree to pardon Alexander Lapshin, after which he was able to fly from Baku to Tel Aviv.
+Three months later, on September 11, 2017, Ilham Aliyev signed a decree to pardon Alexander Lapshin, after which he was able to fly from Baku to Tel Aviv.